aragon/greeter-plugin-tutorial/README.md

 3. Install `@aragon/osx` package

-We want to install the AragonOSx contract package within our project so we can access and import them throughout our project.
+We want to install the Aragon OSx contract package within our project so we can access and import them throughout our project.
 This should speed up development significantly, although not it's not mandatory in order to build Aragon plugins.

 ```bash
 npm i @aragon/osx